 written policies and procedures to ascertain whether individuals are currently receiving or are eligible to receive Medicare or Medicaid or other form of reimbursement for services provided.
 If it is determined that an individual is eligible for any such program but not currently enrolled, the policies and procedures shall include means of facilitating the enrollment of such individual in such program;

-written policies and procedures ensuring compliance with applicable provisions of federal, and state law governing the use, disclosure, and access to patient records, including but not limited to the HIPAA Privacy, Security, and Notification Rule (45 CFR Part 160 and 45 CFR Part 164, Subparts A and E) as amended by the Health Information Technology for Economic and Clinical Health Act (“HITECH”), 42 CFR Part 2, Article 27-F of the New York State Public Health Law, Article 33 of the New York State Mental Hygiene Law, and the New York Stop Hacks and Improve Electronic Data Security Act (SHIELD Act) as defined in Article 39-F of the New York General Business Law and section 208 of the New York State Technology Law;
+written policies and procedures ensuring compliance with applicable provisions of Federal, and State law governing the use, disclosure, and access to patient records, including but not limited to the Health Insurance Portability and Accountability Act (HIPAA) Privacy, Security, and Notification Rule (45 CFR part 160 and 45 CFR part 164, subparts A and E) as amended by the Health Information Technology for Economic and Clinical Health Act (“HITECH”), 42 CFR part 2, article 27-F of the New York State Public Health Law, article 33 of the New York State Mental Hygiene Law, and the New York Stop Hacks and Improve Electronic Data Security Act (SHIELD Act) as defined in article 39-F of the New York General Business Law and section 208 of the New York State Technology Law;

 written policies and procedures describing an individual grievance process which ensures the timely review and resolution of individual complaints and

-which provides a process enabling recipients to request review by the Offices when resolution is not satisfactory;
+which provides a process enabling recipients to request review by OMH and OASAS when resolution is not satisfactory;

 written policies which guide efforts to reduce disparities in access, quality of care and treatment outcomes;

-written personnel policies which shall prohibit discrimination in accordance with state and federal law;
+written personnel policies which shall prohibit discrimination in accordance with State and Federal law;

 written policies for the availability of crisis intervention services at all times.
-After-hours coverage shall include, at a minimum, the ability to provide brief crisis intervention services provided pursuant to a plan approved by the local governmental unit or the Offices.
+After-hours coverage shall include, at a minimum, the ability to provide brief crisis intervention services provided pursuant to a plan approved by the local governmental unit or OMH and OASAS.
 Such services shall be provided either directly or pursuant to a DCO agreement.
-Such contract shall include, at a minimum, provisions assuring that, in the event of a crisis, the nature of the crisis and any measures taken to address such crisis are communicated to the primary clinician or other designated clinician involved in the individual's treatment at the program or the individual's primary care or other mental health care provider, if known, or as soon as practicable.
+Such contract shall include, at a minimum, provisions assuring that, in the event of a crisis, the nature of the crisis and any measures taken to address such crisis are communicated to the primary clinician or other designated clinician involved in the individual's treatment at the program or the individual's primary care or other mental health care provider, if known, or as soon as practicable;

-written policies regarding the selection, supervision, and conduct of students accepted for training in fulfillment of a written agreement between the program and a State Education Department accredited higher education institution, as well as requesting the Offices to perform criminal history record checks in accordance with Article 36 of the mental hygiene law;
+written policies regarding the selection, supervision, and conduct of students accepted for training in fulfillment of a written agreement between the program and a State Education Department accredited higher education institution, as well as requesting OMH and OASAS to perform criminal history record checks in accordance with article 36 of the Mental Hygiene Law;

 written policies regarding the employment, supervision, and qualification of all program staff including initial verification and ongoing maintenance of required licensure, certification and training.
 Policies must include the supervision and privileging of nurse practitioners and physician assistants;

-written policies which shall establish that contracts with third party contractors that are not subject to the criminal history background check requirements established in Article 36 of the Mental Hygiene Law include reasonable due diligence requirements to ensure that any persons performing services under such contract that will have regular and substantial unsupervised or unrestricted contact with individuals of the program do not have a criminal history that could represent a threat to the health, safety, or welfare of the individuals of the program including, but not limited to, the provision of a signed, sworn statement whether, to the best of their knowledge, such person has ever been convicted of a crime in this State or any other jurisdiction; and
+written policies which shall establish that contracts with third party contractors that are not subject to the criminal history background check requirements established in article 36 of the Mental Hygiene Law include reasonable due diligence requirements to ensure that any persons performing services under such contract that will have regular and substantial unsupervised or unrestricted contact with individuals of the program do not have a criminal history that could represent a threat to the health, safety, or welfare of the individuals of the program including, but not limited to, the provision of a signed, sworn statement whether, to the best of their knowledge, such person has ever been convicted of a crime in this State or any other jurisdiction; and